 Since its founding in 2007, this undergraduate Minor Program has grown exponentially.
 Many BPMH courses typically have long waiting lists.
 Enrollment in the Minor has risen dramatically since the inception of the program, from 34 students in 2007-08 to 308 students in 2020-21, making the Minor program the second largest program at New College.
 Enrollment in the BPMH minor currently accounts for 32% of students enrolled in all New College academic programs and 56% of students enrolled in New College minor programs.
-The program was founded and led by Dr Tony Toneatto until his retirement in 2020.
-In summer 2021, Dr Frances Garrett was appointed as the new program director.

 Our Program’s Rationale

-It is not surprising then, that this area of study is increasingly popular among university students who
+Our program is increasingly popular among university students who

 - are interested in global and diverse models of mental health and well-being;